KitLavis/ArchaeoSardinia/README.md

 ## Development and Deployment

-Before any coding began, some though had to go towards the database models required.
+Before any coding began, some thought had to go towards the database models required.
 In future, authors will be updated to a foreign key, as will the contributor names to allow their comments and articles to be linked to their user account.

 ![Entity relationship diagrams](docs/entity-relationship-diagrams.webp)